minhvyha/minhvyha/README.md

 - 🧭 Pathfinding visualization was my first ever project using Python and library pygame.
 70% of the project is programmed by myself.

-- 🔭 I’m currently working on [Sudoku Solver](https://github.com/minhvy828/Sudoku)
+- 🔭 I’m currently working on [Stock Exchange](https://github.com/minhvy828/Stock-Market)

 - 👨‍💻 All of my projects are available [here](https://minhvyha.tech)